 But avoid the temptation of separating from your team, which you can do at any time during the descent.
 Splitting up is a recipe for an early demise.
-Not only are you more likely to be killed by an organized squad likely to take you out earlier, but you’ll also be too far away for your teammates to revive you.
+Not only is an organized squad likely to take you out earlier, but you’ll also be too far away for your teammates to revive you.

 Pick items and weapons carefully

-Unlike Call of Duty’s Warzone mode, ammunition takes up a backpack slot.
+Unlike Call of Duty: Warzone, ammunition takes up a backpack slot.
 You only have eight slots to start, so it’s easy to fill those by picking up different types of ammunition, grenades, and health/shield replenishers.
 You can add another six slots on top of that if you find other backpacks around the map, so always keep an eye out for them.

 When you first drop, it’s fine to pick up everything you see.
 But after you grab a weapon or two, take a gander at your backpack.
 Chances are you’ll have some incompatible ammunition.
 It’s up to you, but we recommend shedding the ammo that you cannot currently use.

 When you come across new guns, you’ll almost always find the ammunition it uses either right next to it or close by.
 It’s a waste to lug around unusable ammo, especially when you can use those precious slots on attachments and all important consumables.

 Learn the season’s map

 Each new season of Apex Legends brings map changes.
 Depending on the season and if you’re playing ranked or not, you’ll have access to World’s Edge and Kings Canyon.
 Between seasons, the maps stay mostly the same.
 However, Respawn regularly swaps locations and adds new points of interest at the start of each season.
 Simply learning the best places to land and loot is half the battle.